Rawleenc/MineClass-Spigot/README.md

     * horses

-To upgrade a dog in a wolf use steak and to upgrade a wolf in a hellhound use blase rods
+To upgrade a dog in a wolf use steak and to upgrade a wolf in a hellhound use blaze rods
 * soulbound weapons:
   * bone
   * salmon